When it comes to sales and marketing, time is money.

 The solution is to find one that gives the best user experience for your team.
 Look at how many clicks it takes to perform a specific task.
 When grading a sales or marketing platform check out the ease of use.
 This will keep you from having to force it on your team, or worse, paying for something that no one uses.

-When researching the CRM company ask them if they offer training, whether that is videos or live workshops on how best to work with the software.
+When researching the CRM company ask them if they offer sales and marketing training.
+Do they have video or live workshops on how best to work with the software?

 Once you decided on the CRM platform, it is important to implement it within your strategy and system.
 Not having it setup means that the success will not come, and it will be a wasted expenditure.
 Set your system and training for success.